Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 - In line with the Bootstrap dark theme that I used for the Navbar and Footer, the site generally has dark colours with varying shades of (i) black, (ii) fuschia, (iii) red and (iv) pink being used for the wording (and being set against a white background colour).
   These colours were used to match the logo that I created for the gym.
   When selecting the images and background images, I selected dark tones in order that the white and pink text would be easily visible in front of them, and so that they would match the design of the Navbar and Footer.
+  I also added dark background shadow to the text in front of the hero images, so that this text would not be obscured and would be clearly visible.

 - The colours that I used for the website are detailed in the colour chart below which I prepared on coolors.co;
 ![Colour Palette](https://user-images.githubusercontent.com/71781554/102118843-27b20180-3e38-11eb-82c5-bc13e808381b.png)